sakurassweets/sakurassweets-backend/docs/apps/product/update_product/patch_method/README.md

 **Response:**

-In response you get all fields (will be fixed later).
+In response you get all fields.
 For example:

 **Sent:**